kripod/otion/packages/react-otion/README.md

 # react-otion

-React bindings for otion, the atomic CSS-in-JS library.
+React bindings for otion, the atomic CSS-in-JS library (Server only).

 ## Usage

 ### Server-side rendering